Keybsqatar/iPayIOSSDK/README.md

 * mobileNumber String: Sender’s phone number.
 * iPayCustomerID String: Your iPay customer identifier.
 * savedBillID String: (only for Saved Top‑up): ID of the transaction to display.
+* billingRef String: (only for View Voucher): The Billing Reference for the transaction.